Top Exercises for Those With Arthritis

 Motivating yourself to exercise is challenging for many, and most particularly for those dealing with arthritis pain.
 But exercise is just as critical for arthritis sufferers, if not more so.
 This is because inactivity makes your joints stiffer and lessens their flexibility.
 In the long run, not exercising because you have arthritis pain may be worsening your condition.

-I recommend consulting with your physician before starting the following exercises.
-However, many residents at Bethany Village who have arthritis routinely take part in these exercises to maintain joint flexibility and improve their range of motion.
+Consult with your physician before starting the following exercises.
+However, many seniors who have arthritis and live at Asbury retirement communities routinely take part in these exercises to maintain joint flexibility and improve their range of motion.
 For all of these exercises, work up to three sets of 10 repetitions each, unless you are able to start at that level easily.
 If a beginner, start with one set of 10 repetitions.

 Hands (10 repetitions on each hand)